 Where defects or repairs have been identified within this report, or where access was not possible to significant parts of the structure, it is recommended that, prior to entering into any legally binding sale or purchase contract, further specialists or contractors advice and estimates must be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.

-The property has been altered to comprise its existing layout, whereby the roof space has been mostly floored, lined and windows installed.
+The property has been extended to comprise its existing layout, whereby a single storey extension has been added to the rear.
 It is assumed that all necessary Local Authority consents and approvals are in place for these works.